Superdiffusion in random two dimensional system with time-reversal symmetry and long-range hopping: Introduction.

-{\bf Introduction.} Low dimensional systems with a dimension $d\leq 2$ possessing the time reversal symmetry are critical in Anderson localization problem \cite{Anderson58}.
-All states there must be exponentially localized at arbitrarily small disordering as was shown using the scaling theory of localization \cite{Abrahams1979ScThLoc}, analysis of conductivity \cite{Gorkov792D} and extensive numerical simulations \cite{MacKinnon1981ScThLocNum,Eilmes1998Num2dLoc} (see also reviews \cite{LeeRamakrishnan1985RevModPhys,ALTSHULERReview1985,EversMirlin08}).
+Low dimensional systems with a dimension $d\leq 2$ possessing the time-reversal symmetry are critical in the Anderson localization problem \cite{Anderson58}.
+All states there must be exponentially localized at arbitrarily small disorder strength as was shown using the scaling theory of localization \cite{Abrahams1979ScThLoc}, analysis of conductivity \cite{Gorkov792D} and extensive numerical simulations \cite{MacKinnon1981ScThLocNum,Eilmes1998Num2dLoc} (see also reviews \cite{LeeRamakrishnan1985RevModPhys, ALTSHULERReview1985,EversMirlin08}).
 This localization is originated from the singular backscattering due to random potential dramatically enhanced in low dimension $d\leq 2$ where random paths inevitably return to the origin \cite{ALTSHULERReview1985}.

 The scaling theory of localization suggests the single parameter scaling for the dimensionless conductance $C=G/(e^2/\hbar)$ dependence on the size $L$ in the form \cite{Abrahams1979ScThLoc,Gorkov792D} ($G$ is the conductance)